What is advance care planning?

 You can add to your My Health Record:

 - a scanned PDF copy of your advance care planning document, and

 - your advance care document custodian’s details.

-Your advance care planning document can be added to your My Health Record and updated at any time
+Your advance care planning document can be added to your record and updated at any time

-Talk to your family, doctor or carers or tell them you have an advance care planning document and it is available in your My Health Record.
+Talk to your family, doctor or carers or tell them you have an advance care planning document and that it is available in your record.